cekrem/cekrem.github.io/content/posts/parse-dont-validate-typescript.md

 Spot the lie? `User.email` is just `string`. `User.age` is just `number`.
 The validation happened — congrats — but the type system forgot about it the instant `isValidUser` returned.
 Three function calls deeper, when somebody touches `user.email`, there is _nothing_ stopping them from passing it to a function that expects a real email.
 Because as far as TypeScript is concerned, it's just a string.
 Same as `""`, same as `"hello"`, same as `"definitely not an email"`.

 So what do we do?
-We re-validate.
-We add another `if`.
-We write a unit test.
-We hope.
+We validate again somewhere else, add another `if`, write a unit test, and hope for the best.
 (King has a much better word for this in the original post: "shotgun parsing" — validation scattered everywhere, none of it remembered.)

 ## What we actually want